-If we're preparing a state return other than MA, please bring your driver's license or state ID card if we meet in person, or send me a pdf of it if we're preparing the return long-distance.
+If we're preparing a state return other than MA, please bring your driver's license or state ID card if we meet in person, or send me a pdf of it if we're preparing the return remotely.
 Without this procedure, it's possible states that require it might delay the processing of the tax return so yes, I will be verifying your ID if required, even when I know you!
-I'll enter basic information from some identication, as simple as that.
+I'll enter basic information from the identication, as simple as that.

 Further note: IRS and some state tax agencies have stated that if they have any reservations about a taxpayer's direct deposit account, they may issue check-in-the-mail refunds instead.